 In addition, the following change will occur by legislation and transfer.

 - Using the same statutory model as the Board of Health, a Board of Senior Services will be created.
 Both Boards will advise the Director of the Department of Health and Senior Services on issues relating to their respective areas of expertise.

-These Memorandums will include, but not be limited to, issues relating to accounting, chain of command for interim reporting, contracts, data processing, FY02 budget to be transfered, if passed, grants, hiring, legal services, office space (including leasing, utilties, telecommunications, etc.), payroll, personnel and office resources, purchasing, SAM II, state cars, any collective barganing agreements, vacancy management and warehousing issues.
+These Memorandums will include, but not be limited to, issues relating to accounting, chain of command for interim reporting, contracts, data processing, FY02 budget to be transferred, if passed, grants, hiring, legal services, office space (including leasing, utilities, telecommunications, etc.), payroll, personnel and office resources, purchasing, SAM II, state cars, any collective bargaining agreements, vacancy management and warehousing issues.

 Governor's Executive Orders documents are available on this website in the .pdf format.
 In order to view or print them, you must have Adobe Reader installed on your computer.
 To download a free copy of Adobe Reader, click on the icon below.